 Working your transverse abdominals is essential to having nice abs, but so is reducing body fat.
 Used alone, stomach vacuuming would flop.
-However, combine this exercise with a lean diet, cardio and resistance program, and you will likely find stomach vacuuming to be a good Fit!
+However, combine this exercise with a lean diet, cardio, and resistance program, and you will likely find stomach vacuuming to be a good fit!

-Fit Tip: Top 10 Tummy Tightening Exercises
+Try These: Top 10 Tummy Tightening Exercises